tsaulic/pycount/README.md

 COUNTER.report() # write the report
 ```

-to see just the files, results, you can use the class attributes
+to see just the files, file type count and final results, you can use the class attributes
 ```
 COUNTER.discover()
 COUNTER.files # lists all the files

 COUNTER.count()
-COUNTER.results # outputs the dictionary with all the values that were collected through counting
+COUNTER.file_types # outputs the breakdown of counted file number, by file type COUNTER.results # outputs the dictionary with all the values that were collected through counting per file type
 ```